gerdjunisben/xv6/README_HW1.txt

         at CSE320).
-We decided to create a msBuffer struct inside the "mouse.c" file containing a char array of size 9 (to hold 3 complete mouse packets were each complete packet consists of 3 bytes of data), a uint n that holds the buffer max size, a uint size variable to determine how many bytes of data are currently available at the buffer, corresponging producer/consumer indexes, and required sleep and spring locks to sleep consumer process and have secure access to the buffer data without races.
+We decided to create a msBuffer struct inside the "mouse.c" file containing a char array of size 9 (to hold 3 complete mouse packets were each complete packet consists of 3 bytes of data), a uint n that holds the buffer max size, a uint size variable to determine how many bytes of data are currently available at the buffer, corresponging producer/consumer indexes, and required spring lock to sleep consumer process and have secure access to the buffer data without races.
         We also provided a produce(uchar msg) function and a consume(char *pkt, uint size) function.